POWDER-RANGER/nine-realities-netcode/README.md

 ## License

 This project is licensed under the MIT License.
 See LICENSE..

+---

+## 💖 Sponsor This Project

+If this research has helped your work, please consider [**sponsoring further development**](https://github.com/sponsors/POWDER-RANGER).
+Every contribution helps fund more detailed analysis, code examples, and community support.

+---

 **Built with**: Deep technical analysis, competitive gaming insight, and years of hands-on experience